 Use your HW UserID and password to access resources when prompted.
 See accessing online resources for more information.

-Use your HW UserID and password to access Vision.
+Use your HW UserID and password to access Canvas.

-Use your HWU UserID and password – depending on the device used you may need just your UserID e.g. abc123 or your UserID preceded with hw\ e.g. hw\abc123
+Use your HWU UserID and password to access SharePoint – depending on the device used you may need just your UserID e.g. abc123 or your UserID preceded with hw\ e.g. hw\abc123

 Virtual Private Network (VPN)